KarmaYama/cleansh/SECURITY.md

 ## 🔐 Key Security Concerns

-We recognize that `cleansh` operates in environments where sensitive information is present, and we take potential security risks seriously.
+We recognize that `CleanSH` operates in environments where sensitive information is present, and we take potential security risks seriously.
 Below are the core concerns we’ve evaluated and the measures taken to address them:

 ---